 They use 97% of their energy intake on the brain but by 4 years old just 44% is used and their brains double in size within the first year of life.
 Early experiences literally shape the architecture of the brain.

 Neuro pathways in the brain that are used a lot become strengthened and the ones that aren't used disappear.
 We used to think that once they had disappeared they had gone forever but breaking science tells us otherwise.
 We can reform neurons, this ability is called neuroplasticity and allows the brain to change and adjust to new experiences.
 There’s some inspiring success stories of people that have suffered strokes or serious brain injuries and made full recoveries going completely against Dr’s predictions.
 All of us adults exhibit neuroplasticity but your baby's brain is different because it organises its structure around the input it receives.

 You can help your baby’s brain development by simply chatting to them whilst changing a nappy, for example, or going outside and walking around.
 There are unique experiences and sensations in nature like the wind and rain, trees, small bushes, different colours etc. You don’t need to do this for hours a day every single day either, just whenever you can.

 In the womb your baby has been in a very controlled environment for their entire existence and newborn skin is like no other.
 We all know it’s delicate and sensitive but the physiology of the skin is rarely understood or fully explained.
-The easiest way to evaluate a product’s safety is by asking ‘could I eat this’ or ‘would I rub this in my lips’ if the answer is no, reconsider using it on your newborn baby’s skin.
+Probably the easiest way to evaluate a product's safety is by asking 'could I eat this' or 'would I rub this in my lips' if the answer is no, reconsider using it on your newborn baby's skin.